salkuadrat/myousic-app/README.md

 Enjoy listening music from youtube without ads distraction.

 This app works semi offline.
-When you play a music, it will fetch audio stream from youtube and save it to local cache.
-Then it will play from cache when you play it again.
+When you play a song, it will fetch audio stream from youtube and save to local cache.
+Then will play from cache when you play it again.

 Made with Love & some cups of coffee.